SangHoon-Yoon/Personal-academic-website/content/project(current)/RSE/index.md

 slides: ""
 ---

-Recent studies using animal models have revealed that muscle fatigue caused by disturbances in potassium levels is exacerbated when glycogen levels are low, confirming the interaction between potassium and glycogen.
-Further, glucose may also interact with potassium to protect against impaired muscle contractile function during fatigue, regardless of glycogen levels.
-It is likely that reduced muscle glycogen and glucose levels during exercise decrease the energy availability for Na+/K+-ATPase, exacerbating disturbances in potassium and muscle contractility.
+Recent studies using animal models have revealed that muscle fatigue caused by potassium disturbances is exacerbated with lowered glycogen levels, i.e., potassium-glycogen interaction.
+It is likely that reduced muscle glycogen during exercise decrease the energy availability for Na+/K+-ATPase, exacerbating disturbances in potassium and muscle contractility.
 However, this interaction has only been studied in isolated muscle preparations.
-My PhD thesis aims to investigate the relationship between potassium and carbohydrates in human exercise performance and whether this differs between females and males.
+My PhD thesis aims to investigate the relationship between potassium and glycogen in human exercise performance and whether this differs between females and males.